kaziyasin/mini-clip-exp/README.md

 *A 365-day journey to build my own small multimodal AI model from scratch.*

 ## 🚀 Goal
-This project documents my daily progress as I learn and build a tiny CLIP-style model that connects **images + text**.
+This project documents my daily/weekly/monthly progress as I learn and build a tiny CLIP-style model that connects **images + text**.
 The goal is not to create a state-of-the-art model, but to deeply understand:
 - Vision transformers
 - Text encoders